grnet/snf-image/docs/installation.rst

 Installing snf-image using packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Debian Linux we provide packages in our apt repository.
+For Debian GNU/Linux and Ubuntu we provide packages in our apt repository.

 For Debian Squeeze add the following lines to ``/etc/apt/sources.list`` file:

 ``deb http://apt.dev.grnet.gr squeeze/``